mcer12/Flora-ESP8266/README.md

 Flora is an open source ESP8266 VFD clock, you can make a 4-digit IV-22 variant or 6-digit IV-6 variant.
 Designed to be low profile and as small as possible, using widely available components.

 **STATUS:**
-- **IV-22 variant:** Tested and working, schematic, gerber and BOM are included.
+- **IV-22 variant:** Tested and working, schematic, gerber BOM and 3D model of cover are included.
 Assembly guide added to wiki.
 - **IV-6 variant:** Tested and working.
 Schematic, gerber and BOM included.
-3D printed case will be added below once some adjustments have been made.
+3D printed cover will be added below once some adjustments have been made.
-- **IV-12 variant:** New pcb finished, needs to be tested before publishing.
+- **IV-12 variant:** Tested and working.
+Schematic, gerber and BOM included.
+3D printed cover will be added below once some adjustments have been made.

 **Wiki**
 https://github.com/mcer12/Flora-ESP8266/wiki/